Australian Academy of Law

 The Academy was established on 17 July 2007, following recommendations made in the Australian Law Reform Commission's report, Managing Justice: A Review of the Federal Civil Justice System.

 Patrons

 The Foundation Patron of the Academy was Chief Justice Murray Gleeson AC, Chief Justice of Australia.

 The second Patron of the Academy was Chief Justice Robert French AC, Chief Justice of Australia.

-The present Patron of the Academy is The Hon Chief Justice Susan Kiefel AC, Chief Justice of Australia.
+The third Patron of the Academy was Chief Justice Susan Kiefel AC, Chief Justice of Australia.

+The fourth and present Patron of the Academy is the Hon Stephen Gageler AC, Chief Justice of Australia.

 Presidents

 The first President of the Academy, from 2008, was the Hon Robert Nicholson AO KCSJ.

-From 2011 to 2020 the President was the Hon Kevin Lindgren AM QC.
+From 2011 to 2020 the President was the Hon Kevin Lindgren AM KC.

-The current President is the Hon Alan Robertson SC (with effect from 1 July 2020).
+The current President is the Hon Alan Robertson AM SC (with effect from 1 July 2020).

 Foundation Fellows

 When the Academy was founded in 2007 there were 36 Foundation Fellows, who were, in alphabetical order: